+Yo.
+Welcome.
 I’m ELIZABETH ACEVEDO.

 I hail from New York City and I’m the youngest child and only daughter of Dominican immigrants (Wepa!).
 I’ve gotten all kinds of schooling: from learning the essential elements of writing and performing at the little park on my block, to receiving a BA in Performing Arts from The George Washington University and an MFA in Creative Writing from the University of Maryland.
 I’ve been a part of corner cyphers, and fancy workshops and I don’t put those credits here to big myself up, but just to pay respect to the academic and non-academic settings that inform my work; that forced me to find my voice and taught me to take up space.

-I been writing and performing for a long-ass time; been on television, given TEDTalks, traveled all over the world and all over the country on tour.
+I been writing and performing for a long-ass time; been on television, given TEDTalks, traveled all over the world and all over the country.
 I write both poetry and fiction and it’s not a stretch to say, I love language.
 I commit wholeheartedly to the mission that my mother’s stories will not die with her.
 I believe wholeheartedly telling my own story is an act of love and survival.

-Her poems have been published or are forthcoming in Poetry, Puerto Del Sol, Callaloo, The Notre Dame Review, and others.
+Acevedo is a National Slam Champion and her poems have been published or are forthcoming in Poetry, Puerto Del Sol, Callaloo, The Notre Dame Review, and others.
 Acevedo is a Cave Canem Fellow, Cantomundo Fellow, and participant of the Callaloo Writer’s Workshop.

 She resides in Washington, D.C. with her partner.